Sir Howard &

 Sylvia also reports that Pinewood is the house that can be seen in the backgound of one of the Francis Frith Collection photos at www.francisfrith.com/bagshot/bagshot-village-children-1903_50991

-Of Miss M. Muller, John tells me
+Of Miss M. Muller, John told me

 "Her property was on the road to Camberley as far as I remember.
 One of my teachers, Ray Davies, wrote of her recently.
 'Miss Muller was kindness itself and contributed most generously towards the Christmas presents and outings.
 She also used to give the most wonderful tea parties and organise games with the help of her many friends within the grounds of "Crosby Hill", her large house.
 The boys loved her and the days spent in the house and garden.'